hylandtechoutreach/peeke-internship-2025/SummerSchedule.md

 - Thursday, 7/25: Checkpoint 3-4pm

 ## Week 7: 7/28-8/3*
 The goal for this week is to continue development, and start preparing for the final demo.
+Based on scheduling, it may be necessary for the final presentation to take place during this week.

 - Thursday, 8/1: Playtesting 11am-12pm